 These are some of the factors that may trigger a string of relationship issues.
 In the next section, we have discussed the 15 most common relationship problems.

 Trust is one of the fundamental pillars of a healthy and fulfilling relationship.
-And mistrust can engulf the relationship like a wildfire.
+And mistrust can engulf the relationship like wildfire.
 Mistrust often develops if any of you have doubts about your partner’s intentions.
-Unresolved doubts pave the way for suspicion, which leads to anxiety, anger, frustration, and uneasiness.
-This may result in both of you growing apart.
+Unresolved conflicts and doubts pave the way for suspicion, which leads to anxiety, anger, frustration, Trust is one of the fundamental pillars of a healthy and fulfilling relationship.
+And mistrust can engulf the relationship like wildfire.
+Mistrust often develops if any of you have doubts about your partner’s intentions.
+Unresolved conflicts and doubts pave the way for suspicion,

 2. Lack Of Appreciation